scott-snyder/evtgen/CONTRIBUTING.md

 ## Code formatting, naming conventions, etc.

 EvtGen uses a `clang-format` style file for code formatting.
-Please run `clang-format` on all files that you have modified/created.
+Please run `clang-format` version 12 on all files that you have modified/created.

 EvtGen is licenced under the GNU GPL v3 (or later) and as such the appropriate copyright header should appear at the top of each source file.